wtvisser/OpenAPI-Demo/README.md

 Let's call the API from Postman.

-As described on (GitHub Docs)[https://docs.github.com/en/codespaces/developing-in-a-codespace/forwarding-ports-in-your-codespace], we need the address and the Github Token.
+As described on [GitHub Docs](https://docs.github.com/en/codespaces/developing-in-a-codespace/forwarding-ports-in-your-codespace), we need the address and the Github Token.
 The address is easy: copy it from the port forwarding:

 ![Target folder](resources/port.png?raw=true)